Propagation of Input Uncertainty in Presence of Model-Form Uncertainty: A Multi-fidelity Approach for CFD Applications: Methodology

-Following Arendt et al.~\cite{arendt2012quantification}, a modular approach is adopted here, i.e., the hyperparameters are first inferred from observation $\mathbf{y}_o$ via Maximum Likelihood Estimation (MLE)~\cite{schabenberger2004statistical} before the predictions $\mathbf{y}_p$ are inferred.
-Specifically, the hyperparameter pair $\sigma_f$ and $l$ that maximizes the likelihood of obtaining observation $y_o$ is chosen.
+Following Arendt et al.~\cite{arendt2012quantification}, a modular approach is adopted here to determine the hyperparameters and the posterior predictions.
+Specifically, the hyperparameters are first inferred from observation $\mathbf{y}_o$ via Maximum Likelihood Estimation (MLE) before the predictions $\mathbf{y}_p$ are inferred.
+The hyperparameter pair $\sigma_f$ and $l$ that maximizes the likelihood of obtaining observation $y_o$ is chosen.
 In practice, the logarithm of the likelihood $p$ of $\mathbf{y}_o$ conditioned on hyperparameters, i.e.,

-is maximized, where ``$|$'' means conditional upon and $\det(K_o)$ is the determinant of matrix $K_o$.
+is maximized, $\det(K_o)$ is the determinant of matrix $K_o$.
 The optimization is performed with standard gradient-based procedure~\cite{williams2006gaussian}.
 Once chosen, the hyperparameters are considered fixed in subsequent inference of $\mathbf{y}_p$.